Skip to content

 Tags

-0to255 accessibility affinity animation blindschelders browser support can i use codepen colors course css css-tricks dev.to flat-file cms frontend development gallery htaccess html image editing images javascript list-style list marker lists multic-column personal websites plugin plugins practice printing privacy pseudo-elements redirection retro ruby scrolling security shortcode stack overflow teaching online tools web history website speed web trends wordpress
+0to255 accessibility affinity animation blindschelders browser support can i use codepen code snippets colors course css css-tricks dev.to flat-file cms gallery htaccess html image editing images javascript list-style list marker lists mdn web docs multic-column personal websites plugin plugins positioning printing privacy pseudo-elements redirection retro scrolling security shortcode stack overflow teaching online tools web history website speed web trends wordpress

 Because I ❤ to learn and it helps me to write it all down.